Looderso/selecta/SESSION_RULES.md

 - Visually verify audio playback functionality
 - Test with various track sources (local, YouTube)
 - Ensure proper error handling for edge cases
-- Run `ruff check src` to verify code quality

 ## Implementation Strategy

-1. Start with debugging and fixing the local audio player
+1. ✅ Debug and fix the local audio player
-2. Implement YouTube audio player once local player is working properly
+2. ✅ Implement YouTube player in a standalone window
-3. Update the factory pattern to support multiple player types
+3. ✅ Update the factory pattern to support multiple player types
-4. Enhance the UI component to work with all player types
+4. ✅ Enhance the UI component to work with all player types
+5. ✅ Implement platform integration for tracks:
+   - ✅ QMediaPlayer for preview URLs and local files
+   - ✅ Open in native app (Spotify, YouTube) for full tracks
+   - ✅ Auto-detect track type and handle appropriately
-5. Add platform-specific features as needed
+6. Add remaining platform-specific features as needed